 Reusable Containers and Package-free

 Despite what the plastics industry might tell you plastic is not sterile and with a recent study finding that the virus can live on plastic and steel packaging for up to 72 hours it seems you’d be far safer refilling your own containers than buying packaged goods.

 A lot of shops have stopped accepting customers’ own containers or offering package-free goods.
 I’m hoping this is temporary and given the stress that shop owners are under I’m leaving them alone for now.
 As things ease I will be asking my local shops if they’ll start accepting my containers again.
 If they aren’t comfortable doing so, that’s fine, I’ll just find a business that is.
 Thankfully my local zero waste store is still accepting my own containers and the veg I get delivered or pick up in my local veg shop is largely package free.

 Reusable Takeaway Cups

 In the same way that shops have stopped accepting customers’ own containers some cafes have stopped accepting customers’ own takeaway cups, due to fear over cross contamination.
-But as this little video by zero waste coffee brand Cloud Picker shows there’s a simple way to avoid the problem.
+But as this little video by zero waste coffee brand Cloud Picker in association with The Conscious Cup Campaign shows there’s a simple way to avoid the problem.

 Even if a cafe isn’t in a position to accept a customers’ own takeaway cup they could still implement a reusable cup scheme like that on offer by 2gocup.
 By simply giving a new cup with every coffee and depositing returned cups in bins for cleaning a cafe can avoid disposable and cross contamination.